rrrossjr/MultitenantWorkshop/manage-app/mt-isolation/manage-app1.md

 7. Using JAVA partially or as a whole
 8. Using certain database options such as Advanced Queueing and Partitioning

 We can fulfill these requirements by creating a lockdown profile in our CDB Root and adding these restrictions to it.
-Before we move onto the "How?"ùpart of this discussion, it\'s worth mentioning a couple of important details about lockdown profiles.
+Before we move onto the "How?" test part of this discussion, it\'s worth mentioning a couple of important details about lockdown profiles.

 - In order to be able to create a lockdown profile, you have to be a common user with the CREATE LOCKDOWN PROFILE privilege and in order to enable a lockdown profile (either at the CDB or PDB level), you have to be a common user with common ALTER SYSTEM or common SYSDBA privilege.